frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 {id: 2, name: "orange"}
 ```

-### Spreadsheet
+### `spreadsheet`

-Spreadsheet formats is a group of sheet-based formats such as Excel or ODS.
+`spreadsheet` dialect types apply to sheet-based data formats such as Excel or ODS.

 #### `sheetNumber`

-A Table Dialect descriptor `MAY` have the `sheetNumber` property that `MUST` be an integer with default value `1`.
+A `spreadsheet` Table Dialect descriptor `MAY` have the `sheetNumber` property that `MUST` be an integer with default value `1`.
 This property specifies a sheet number of a table in the spreadsheet file.

 For example, this data file: